When protection becomes productive

 When someone pushes back: “I understand this is different.
 This is how I’m working now.
 I’m still available [specific alternative].”

 You’re not being unkind.
 You’re being clear.
 And clear boundaries are the foundation of good relationships – not the enemy of them.
-Research on assertiveness training confirms that people who communicate boundaries clearly experience less interpersonal conflict and greater relationship satisfaction over time [3].
+As Speed, Goldstein, and Goldfried found in their 2018 review of assertiveness training as a clinical treatment, people who communicate limits clearly tend to experience less chronic interpersonal conflict over time [3].

 Ramon’s take